 Inventory, 3 lbs : 0

-Pea tendril blossoms are available in the cool seasons, late winter into early summer and again in the fall.
+Pea blossoms are available in the early spring and again in the fall.

 Recipes that include Pea Tendril Blossoms.
 One is easiest, three is harder.